OleksiyM/grokchat/README.md

 ## Features

-- **Quick Export Access**: Export current chat directly from header with one click
+- **Quick Export Access**: Export current chat directly from header with one click or from the History tab in Settings
 - **Multi-Provider Support**: Connect to various AI services including Groq, OpenAI, Anthropic, Mistral, xAI, DeepSeek, Novita, OpenRouter, and local Ollama instances
 - **Local-First Architecture**: All chat history and settings stored securely in your browser
 - **Progressive Web App (PWA)**: Installable for an app-like experience with basic offline access